Vital Records Online

 Alien Registration Receipt/Permanent Resident Card

-CO Temporary Driver’s license/State ID (must be current)
+CO Temporary Driver’s License/State ID (must be current)

 Employment Authorization Card